-The plastic composites out of which a component is made needs to be taken into account when deciding on a fabrication method.
-CNC machining works well for tougher, higher performing plastics that require machining to shape like polyetheretherketone (PEEK), polyoxymethylene (POM) or polyvinyl chloride (PVC).
-Plastic injection molding, however, works well on an array of thermosets and thermoplastics, along with flexible materials like elastomers, whereas machining such polymers can result in loss of precision.
+The plastic composites from which a component is made must be considered when deciding on a fabrication method.
+CNC machining works well for tougher, higher-performing plastics that require machining to shape, like polyetheretherketone (PEEK), polyoxymethylene (POM), or polyvinyl chloride (PVC).
+Plastic injection molding, however, works well on an array of thermosets and thermoplastics, along with flexible materials like elastomers, whereas machining such polymers can result in a loss of precision.

 Precision & Tolerances

-Plastic machining in most cases will result in greater precision and tighter tolerances.
-When parts must fit exactly, even slight physical discrepancies can make components operate poorly, or even make them nonfunctional.
-CNC machining tools allow workpieces to be cut more precisely, whereas to make molds for plastic injection molding with such tolerances increases expense dramatically.
+In most cases, plastic machining will result in greater precision and tighter tolerances.
+When parts must fit exactly, even slight physical discrepancies can make components operate poorly or even make them nonfunctional.
+CNC machining tools allow workpieces to be cut more precisely, whereas making molds for plastic injection molding with such tolerances increases expense dramatically.

-Plastic injection molding can require specific features be included in part designs that otherwise would not be required with machining.
+Plastic injection molding can require specific features to be included in part designs that otherwise would not be required with machining.
 For instance, Injection Molding utilizes ejector pins that remove cooled components, which oftentimes require specific relief from critical surfaces to mitigate slight surface blemishes.
-Though these are largely just cosmetic in nature, CNC machining allows for extremely smooth finishes.
+Though these are largely just cosmetic, CNC machining allows for extremely smooth finishes.
 When aesthetics matter, machining can generally provide more predictable control.

 Costs & Efficiency

 For the most part, fabricating parts using plastic injection molding methods is more cost-effective and efficient than machining plastic.
-Injection molding costs, however, depend on size and complexity of the molds, and the number of molds that need to be made.
+Injection molding costs, however, depend on the size and complexity of the molds and the number of molds that need to be made.
 To reach certain production goals, molds with multiple cavities often must be made.
-In contrast, CNC machining requires only a plastic block, or rod, and a CAD (computer-aided design) file to shape a workpiece, making it the less expensive option for smaller production runs.
+In contrast, CNC machining requires only a plastic block or rod and a CAD (computer-aided design) file to shape a workpiece, making it the less expensive option for smaller production runs.

-When it comes to speed from design to production, CNC machining a component can be done sooner.
+Regarding speed from design to production, CNC machining a component can be done sooner.
 Creating a CAD drawing takes just days before work can start, shortening the lead time necessary before production begins.
 Molds, on the other hand, can take weeks or months to produce.
-More recently, advances have been made to 3D printing technologies that allow disposable molds to be printed quickly, but offer very limited shot life to produce components.
-This new technology is making headway to bridging the speed gap between injection molding and machining.
+More recently, advances have been made to 3D printing technologies that allow disposable molds to be printed quickly but offer very limited shot life to produce components.
+This new technology is making headway in bridging the speed gap between injection molding and machining.

 The greater the quantity produced via plastic injection molding, the lower the cost per component.
-Though initial costs of molds make it expensive initially, the prices per piece drops sharply the bigger the production run.
+Though the initial costs of molds make it expensive initially, the prices per piece drop sharply the bigger the production run.
 Though CNC machines can also make parts in volume, they’re most cost-effective for smaller production runs.
-Typically, when thousands or tens of thousands of parts need to be made, plastic injection molding makes more sense economically.
+Typically, plastic injection molding makes more sense economically when thousands or tens of thousands of parts need to be made.

 Benefits of Plastic Injection Molding

-To sum up the major benefits plastic injection molding provides manufacturers, let’s look at where these techniques excel at producing components made from plastic.
-Injection molding is extremely efficient and versatile, especially when used to mass produce parts.
+To summarize the major benefits plastic injection molding provides manufacturers, let’s look at where these techniques excel at producing components made from plastic.
+Injection molding is extremely efficient and versatile, especially when mass-producing parts.

 Benefits of plastic injection molding include:

-- Coloring parts during injection molding can be easily accomplished by adding liquid color or solid plastic additives, as well as through blending different colored resins or utilizing pre-colored resins.
+- Coloring parts during injection molding can be easily accomplished by adding liquid color or solid plastic additives, as well as by blending different colored resins or utilizing pre-colored resins.